valkey-io/valkey-doc/docs/connect/clients/java.md

 All the Jedis exceptions are runtime exceptions and in most cases irrecoverable, so in general bubble up to the API capturing the error message.

-## DNS cache and Redis
+## DNS cache and Valkey

-When you connect to Redis with a DNS endpoint, it's recommended to disable the JVM's DNS cache to load-balance requests across servers behind the endpoint.
+When you connect to Valkey with a DNS endpoint, it's recommended to disable the JVM's DNS cache to load-balance requests across servers behind the endpoint.

 You can do this in your application's code with the following snippet:
 ```java